x-vin/covidcures/docs/src/naturopathic.md

 Active infections can be mitigated through water / citrus juice / coconut water fasting and sunbathing for as long as possible in comfortable sunlight for 2-3 days.

 ### Typical duration of treatment:
-1-2 weeks
+1-2 weeks.

 ### Outcome:
-A reported zero fatality rate and very good prognosis
+A reported zero fatality rate and very good prognosis.

 ### Significant side effects:
-Much progress in overall health
+Much progress in overall health.

 ### Recommended quantity for stocking:
-No medicines to be stocked, but need to invest in organic fruits and vegetables in large quantities for a better diet
+No medicines to be stocked, but need to invest in organic fruits and vegetables in large quantities for a better diet.

 ### Price:
-No additional expenses, other than buying organic
+No additional expenses, other than buying organic.

 ### Suggested suppliers:
-Fruits and vegetables to be purchased from local groceries selling organic and fresh produce
+Fruits and vegetables to be purchased from local groceries selling organic and fresh produce.

 ### Further references:
    - [Introductory Session on Post Covid Recovery with Nature Cure |5 Sessions Workshop by Dr. Arun Sharma][30]